 Specific properties that are required for personnel capabilities shall be presented as personnel capability properties.

 Personnel capability properties may contain nested personnel capability properties.

 Table 219 defines the relationship roles for the personnel capability property.
+Table 219 defines the attributes for the personnel capability property.